rainux/rainux.github.io/source/_posts/2011-09-17-load-rails-environment-with-ruby-1.9-nearly-as-fast-as-ruby-1.8.markdown

 Note: Absolutely this should only be used in development environment, since it's a development version of Ruby 1.9.3.

+### Updated on Sep 28, 2011:

+The official Ruby 1.9.3 rc1 was released recently, it has almost same load performance compared to Xavier Shay's patched Ruby 1.9.3dev.
+Which make this trick no longer necessary.

 ## Tweak Gemfile to not require unnecessary gems immediately

 Most gems in `development` and `test` group are unnecessary to be required immediately, gems for test can be required in `spec_helper.rb`.
 Here is part of my Gemfile for a small project: